|Support||Help Desk, Chat, Phone, Knowledge Base & Social Media|

 They have options for Managed WordPress hosting and options for WooCommerce + WordPress hosting.
 And yet their shared hosting is also the easiest way to run WordPress…even though WordPress hosting is the same as shared hosting, plus they have WooCommerce hosting (which should need more resources) is cheaper than Managed WordPress hosting.

 I feel like I have a hard enough time comparing apples and oranges between hosting companies.
-Bluehost has confusing competing products with no way to compare apples to apples within their own plans.
+With Bluehost, I struggle to compare apples to apples within their own plans.

 Buying hosting can be daunting & confusing – anything that makes it more so is a disadvantage in my book.

-For some customers, these cross-sells are very useful and handy, but for others like me, they are a little annoying…even though you just have to deactivate them real quick to get a clean install.
+For some customers, these cross-sells are very useful and handy, but for others like me, they are a little annoying…even though you can deactivate them quickly to get a clean install.

-As of now, Bluehost does not automatically install as many plugins on your WordPress quick install as HostGator does, and I hope they reduce the few that they run now.
+Bluehost doesn’t automatically install as many plugins on your WordPress quick install as HostGator does, but even so, the upsells and cross-sells are annoying.

-Bluehost does a few other things okay but not as good as direct competitors.
+Bluehost does a few other things okay but not as well as direct competitors.

 For example, they do backups, which is great.
 But they don’t do daily backups like some competitors.
 They have a 30-day money-back guarantee, which is great.
 But it’s not as good as Dreamhost’s or InMotion’s 90-day money-back guarantee.